NetApp/terraform-provider-netapp-ontap/docs/resources/storage_volume_resource.md

 ### Required

-- `aggregates` (List of String) List of aggregates in which to create the volume
+- `aggregates` (Set of String) List of aggregates in which to create the volume
 - `cx_profile_name` (String) Connection profile name
 - `name` (String) The name of the volume to manage
 - `size` (Number) The size of the volume